Close button for feature banner

 Image credit: @dior

-The Media and Publishing Industry has the highest average views on Reels.
-Since these industries encompass magazines, journals, books, and more, this makes sense.
-While it might seem that words are the industry's mainstay, they have a great opportunity to capture views with visual content that takes users inside the action of an event they're covering, showcase behind-the-scenes footage from an interview, photoshoot outtakes, or clips from their YouTube channel and website.
+The Media and Publishing industry has the highest average views on Reels and the second-highest Entertainment Score of all industries at 4.5, coming second only to Travel.
+Its Effectiveness Rate falls at 14.8%, the fifth-highest among all industries.
+These industries encompass magazines, journals, books and more, focusing on a diverse range of topics.
+While it might seem that words are this industry's mainstay, they have a great opportunity to capture views with visual content that takes users inside the action of an event they're covering, showcase behind-the-scenes footage from an interview, photoshoot outtakes or repurposed clips from their YouTube channel and website.

 paper magazine reel screenshot